xinjiajuan/splashmol/README.md

 `CCl4`
 `AgCl`
 `KClO3`
+`CuSO4-5H2O`

 ## Screenshot
 ![screenshot](https://i.loli.net/2021/01/20/ioFeBlM653v1hPA.png)
 ## Known Limitations
-- Some special forms of formulas, including *multiple (>1) layers of parentheses* and *water of hydration* are not supported.
-Support for these formats will be added in future versions.
+- Multiple (>1) layers of parentheses is currently not supported.
+This will be implemented later down the road.
 - Only supports a small set of elements that are commonly used in high school chemistry.

   - They are: `C H O N P S K I Ba Au Ca Cl Na Mg Al Si Mn Fe Cu Zn Ag Hg`
 - The above elements' atomic weight are stored in their rounded form, also intended for use in high school chemistry calculations.
-Those two problems will be solved in future versions.
+- Only `-` instead of `·` is supported in formulas involving water of hydration.
+Both separators would be supported in the future.

 Please note that all of those problems won't cause runtime errors; they'll be automatically ignored though the result might be wrong.
 ## TODO